Operations and Maintenance Facility South logo

 • The site footprint is approximately 68 acres.

-• This site would not include a because of varying grades.
-A test track needs to be primarily at-grade and on relatively straight and flat terrain, making this location not suitable for meeting minimum operational and construction requirements.
+• This site would not include a test track because of varying grades.
+We need the test track at street level and on relatively straight and flat terrain, making this location unsuitable for meeting minimum operational and construction requirements.

 Building on top of a landfill is a unique and complex challenge.
 Sound Transit must address the likelihood that this ground will continue shifting and settling over time, which could affect the tracks, equipment and other infrastructure.
 To prevent settlement, Sound Transit is considering three methods to prepare the Midway Landfill site for possible OMF construction: Platform, Hybrid, and Full Excavation.
 Due to contaminated material, material removed from the Midway Landfill during construction would require disposal at another landfill facility equipped to accept contaminated waste.
 The material would be hauled by truck to a regional transfer facility and sent on by rail for disposal.